Chris Casper: Manchester United

 Casper joined Manchester United as a trainee in 1991 and played in their FA Youth Cup winning team a year later.
 When still only 17, he signed professional terms in January 1993, making his United debut in the League Cup game against Port Vale at Old Trafford on 5 October 1994.
 Casper was a product of the same United youth setup that sparked the highly successful careers of players such as David Beckham, Paul Scholes, Gary Neville, Phil Neville and Nicky Butt, who all spent a decade or more with the club, helping them win numerous trophies and also being regular members of the England national football team.

 Casper served as captain of the England youth team, and was a member of the UEFA European Under-18 Championship winning side in 1993.
 He also appeared for the England under-21 side in the Toulon Tournament against Malaysia in June 1995.
 Casper later had several spells on loan at AFC Bournemouth and Swindon Town during the 1990s, but was unable to claim a regular place in the first team at Old Trafford and he was sold to Division Two side Reading in November 1998 for £300,000.

 Reading

 He was playing for Reading against Cardiff City in a Division Two fixture on Boxing Day 1999 when he suffered a double leg fracture.
-This was the last professional game that Casper, then aged 24, ever played, as he later announced his retirement the following year after failing to recover sufficiently from the injury.
-More than four years later, he secured undisclosed compensation in an out-of-court settlement with Richard Carpenter, the Cardiff City player whose tackle had caused his career-ending injury.
+This was the last professional game that Casper, then aged 24, ever played, as he announced his retirement in 2002 after failing to recover sufficiently from the injury.
+He had returned to action in 2001 for Reading's reserves, but recurring pain forced the retirement.

+In 2003, Casper's court case against Carpenter was due to begin before Carpenter admitted liability and proceedings were stopped.
+The following year, Casper was awarded an undisclosed compensation, believed to be £1m, in an out-of-court settlement with Richard Carpenter, the Cardiff City player whose tackle had caused his career-ending injury.
 By this stage, Casper was a youth team coach at Bury.

+Personal life

+He is the father of Burnley goalkeeper, Charlie Casper.